felixge/fgprof/README.md

 ![](./example/pprof_trace.png)

 So what can we do?
-Let's try gprof!
+Let's try gprof.
+Adding it as as easy as `net/http/pprof`, but it requires Brendan Gregg's [FlameGraph tool](https://github.com/brendangregg/FlameGraph) for visualization.

 ```go
 import "github.com/felixge/gprof"